cosmicpudding/makeoverlay/README.md

 # makeoverlay
-Make an overlay iamge of Centaurus A (radio/optical)
+Make an overlay image of Centaurus A (radio/optical)